klamma/ar-for-eu-book/_pages/chapters/ci_unity.md

 As a prerequisite for creating tests, an assembly definition file has to be created in the folder where the tests are placed.
 If a project has both play mode tests and edit mode tests, separate assembly definition files are required.

+Assembly definition files separate the project's scripts into different libraries.
+If you do not use assembly definition files, all scripts are compiled into one big *Assembly-CSharp.dll* in the build process.
+This dll-file is referenced by the Unity engine so that the custom code can be executed in the final application.
+However, if an assembly definition files is created in a folder, all scripts in the folder and all sub-folders are compiled to its own dll-file.
+This is useful to manage dependencies between scripts.
+For instance, scripts which are managed under other assembly definition files, can only be accessed if they are added to the list of *Assembly Definition References*.
+Moreover, is can be defined for which platform the scripts should be included.

+In the case of the editor scripts, the assembly definition files should be set up in a way that under *Platforms* only *Editor* is checked.
+In addition to this, all test assembly definition files must check *Test Assemblies* in the *Unity References* section.
+This way, the NUnit framework becomes accessible.

+{% include image.html url="/assets/figures/ci_unity/AssemblyDefinitionTest.png" base=pathToRoot description="Settings for the EditMode tests" %}

 ### Creating a Test Class